gbasin/LLM-DB/README.md

 ### "LM is all you need"
 This project introduces a new type of database that uses Language Models (LMs) to perform all operations.
 The main objective is to allow users to interact with the database using natural language.

 For inserting data and querying, we use natural language inputs which are then processed by the LM.
-The LM interprets the input, and either inserts it into the data store (in JSON), or queries the data store for matching entries (returning the JSON).
+The LM interprets the input, and either inserts it into the data store, or queries the data store for matching entries.

-The data store used in this project is a flat file where each line represents a separate entry in the database.
-This was chosen for simplicity and because it is well-suited for the iterative approach we use for queries.
+The data store is a flat file where each line represents a separate entry in the database.

 # Motivation
 todo